Kiwi international sportsman in transtasman custody battle

-A Kiwi international sportsman is mired in a transtasman custody battle after his ex-partner allegedly went on holiday with their daughter and never returned.
+A Kiwi international sportsman is mired in a transtasman custody battle after his ex-partner allegedly went on holiday with their child and never returned.

 A Family Court judge in New Zealand has ruled that the child was wrongfully removed from Australia.